 - Systems with laminar, transitional and turbulent flow regimes

 What characteristics of a system can we study with CFD?

 Emptying of water in a closed tank.
 Simulation performed with OpenFoam and visualized in Paraview.

 Virtual prototyping can be used to study key features to optimize the efficiency and performance of industrial processes, such as:

 - component concentration profiles,

 Unlike other types of models, digital twins have the advantage of allowing to characterize the mentioned variables both in space and time, achieving a complete understanding of the process.

-CFD gives us the possibility of analyzing systems or conditions that are very difficult to reproduce experimentally without affecting the development of the process, such as very high or low temperatures, relative movements, etc. However, it is important to have a qualified professional to run programs and define models.
+CFD makes it possible to analyze systems or conditions that are difficult to reproduce experimentally without affecting the process development, such as extreme temperatures or relative movements.
+However, having a qualified professional to run programs and define models is essential.